josephsPrograms/josephsProgram.github.io/README.md

 Instructions for running:
-  Create a folder for the cloning of the repo. run install npm run npm start
+  Create a folder for the cloning of the repo. run npm install. run npm start.